thatEngineer/btcbot/README.md

 # btcbot
-macro for flowbitcoin and 15bit.eu
+macro for flowbitcoin and 15bit.eu, more coming

 Hi all,